This programme is ideal if you wish to use your analytic skills to derive and obtain useful insights from large amounts of data.

 Degrees in engineering, mathematics, physics, psychology, economics, and business and management will be particularly welcomed.
 Applicants from other degrees may be considered on a case-by-case basis provided they can show strong quantitative ability.
 GRE or GMAT scores may be requested to verify numeracy skills.

-Work experience will be considered for applicants who do not hold a first degree.
+Work experience will be considered for applicants who do not hold the first degree.

 English language requirement for international students